Yan’s First Rescue, MuLan:

-" I would occasionally encounter stray dogs aimlessly roaming the streets of China.
-They seemed to increase in numbers during the hot summer days.
-I would bring them a bottle of water and a small dish of food.
-Most of them would accept the donations graciously and then be on their way.
+“The amount of stray dogs roaming the streets of China appeared to increase during the hot summer days.
+I would bring them a bottle of water and some food.
+Most would accept the donations graciously and then be on their way.

 I’d catch glimpses of one particular puppy by the train station near an outdoor shopping center, but I was never able to get close to her until the third day I saw her.
 I quickly bought a sandwich from a nearby Starbucks to give to her.
 The dog smelled it, took a few bites, drank some water, and then laid down.

 I purchased a leash for the puppy at a nearby pet shop.
 The dog was still aimlessly wandering the streets when I came out.
 Although she had accepted my food, she was still too wary to remain close to me.
 I was worried that I’d scare her away so I went home without her.
 The next day, I returned with another peace offering: mutton and water.
 As the dog ate a couple pieces of lamb, I made a hesitant attempt to scratch her ear.
 She didn’t object so I continued to pet her.
 After more than three hours, I was able to get the leash I’d purchased yesterday onto the dog.
 A young lady who had been watching the entire interaction brought me to a local pet hospital to get the stray examined.